grahamhayes/irc-cah/README.md

 	]
 }
 ```
-##TODO
-* Allow players to change one card per round or to pay one awesome point for a new hand (make it an option in config?)

 ##Contribute
 All contributions are welcome in any form, be it pull requests for new features and bug fixes or issue reports or anything else.